-- The liabilities of the Oxfordshire County Council pension fund attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc. and projections of projected earnings for current employees; - Liabilities are discounted to their value at current prices, using a discount rate of 4.4 per cent based on the yield at the 17 year point on the Merill Lynch AA rated corporate bond curve;
+- The liabilities of the Oxfordshire County Council pension fund attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc. and projections of projected earnings for current employees; - Liabilities are discounted to their value at current prices, using a discount rate based on the yield at the 17 year point on the Merill Lynch AA rated corporate bond curve;

-- The assets of Oxfordshire County Council pension fund attributable to the council are included in the balance sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - · Unitised securities current bid price - Property market value. - The change in the net pensions liability is analysed into five components: - Service cost comprising: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the CIES to the services for which the employees worked. - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the CIES as part of non distributed costs. - net interest on the net defined benefit liability (NDBL), i.e. net interest for the council the change during the period in the net defined benefit liability that arises from the passage of time charged to the CIES this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability at the beginning of the period taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments. - Re-measurements comprising: - the return on scheme assets excluding amounts included in the NDBL charged to the pensions reserve as other - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the pensions reserves as other CIES.
+- The assets of Oxfordshire County Council pension fund attributable to the council are included in the balance sheet at their fair value:

+- a) Quoted securities current bid price

+- b) Unquoted securities professional estimate

+- c) Unitised securities current bid price

+- d) Property market value.

+The change in the net pensions liability is analysed into the following components:

+Service cost comprising:

+- current service cost the increase in liabilities as a result of years of service earned this year - allocated in the CIES to the services for which the employees worked. - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the CIES as part of non distributed costs. - net interest on the net defined benefit liability (NDBL), i.e. net interest for the council the change during the period in the net defined benefit liability that arises from the passage of time charged to the CIES this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability at the beginning of the period taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments. - Remeasurements comprising: - the return on scheme assets excluding amounts included in the NDBL charged to the pensions reserve as other - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the pensions reserves as other CIES. - contributions paid to the Oxfordshire County council pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.

 In relation to retirement benefits, statutory provisions require the general fund balance to be charged with the amount payable by the council to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
-In the MIRS this means that there are appropriations to and from the pensions reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid a the year-end.
+In the MiRS this means that there are appropriations to and from the pensions reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid a the year-end.
 The negative balance that arises on the pensions reserve thereby measures the beneficial impact to the general fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.